 As much as you may pride yourself on your openness to listening to different perspectives, simply being an emotionally intelligent person is not enough to prepare you to deal with all the different styles of conflict that you will encounter in your workplace.

-Which Conflict Management Skills Do HR Employees Need to Learn?
+Which Conflict Management Skills Do HR Representatives Need to Learn?

 Conflict resolution training can also help the HR team mediate disputes where the parties belong to teams other than HR.
-At best, conflict resolution training for HR employees can improve employee retention, reduce unresolved conflict among employees, and even prevent lawsuits against the company.
+At best, conflict resolution training for HR professionals can improve retention, reduce unresolved conflict among colleagues, and even prevent lawsuits against the company.

 Communication Skills

-Many of the issues that employees come to HR to address are the result of simple misunderstandings.
-Often, an employee simply did not know what to do to enroll in a benefit program, for example.
+Many of the issues that co-workers come to HR to address are the result of simple misunderstandings.
+Often, an associate simply did not know what to do to enroll in a benefit program, for example.

 When a conflict occurs because of a misunderstanding, clear communication is the solution.
-Through conflict resolution training, HR employees can learn to manage conflict just by slowing down and communicating calmly and effectively.
+Through conflict resolution training, the HR department specialists can learn to manage conflict just by slowing down and communicating calmly and effectively.
 The first step is active listening to find out how the employee perceives the situation.

-Next, the HR professional should concisely explain what the employee should do without making it sound like the HR professional is judging the employee or blaming the employee for the conflict.
+Next, the HR professional should concisely explain what they should do without making it sound like the HR professional is judging them or blaming them for the conflict.

 Improved communication is one of the skills needed in customer service, but this type of communication is rarely part of the training that members of the HR team receive when starting their jobs.
 If you can resolve the simplest conflicts by talking directly with the person who complained, you can solve many of them.
 By doing so, you can avoid the negative effects of having to involve managers in the dispute resolution process.

-When HR employees are empowered to identify problems in a given situation and address them directly, they can stop simple conflicts from escalating into complex, costly ones.
-This is better for the company’s productivity because no one except the HR employee originally tasked with the problem must focus on it.
+When HR professionals are empowered to identify problems in a given situation and address them directly, they can stop simple conflicts from escalating into complex, costly ones.
+This is better for the company’s productivity because no one except the HR associate originally tasked with the problem must focus on it.

 De-Escalation